Advisory Services

 Read, More: Loan Mela’s for NBFCs; Govt.
 Attempts to Boost Liquidity.

-In order to meet the short term obligations, liquidity coverage ratio has to behold by financial institutions.
-Liquidity coverage ratio refers to highly liquid assets.
+In order to meet short-term obligations, the liquidity coverage ratio has to be beheld by financial institutions.
+The liquidity coverage ratio refers to highly liquid assets.

 By easing liquidity norms, RBI permitted banks to increase credit flow to NBFCs.
 Besides this, the ceiling limit has also been increased to a single NBFC till 31st December 2018.